How askScout turns a noisy git log into a 10-second digest

 The LLM only writes the narrative parts: Vibe Check, the bullet sections, and Key Takeaways.
 Everything structural is already done.
 The prompt grounds the model in the actual commit messages and diffs, so it cannot invent work that did not happen.

 The point of the constraints is voice.
-Without them, the LLM defaults to changelog English: passive, vague, lists of three.
+Without them, the LLM defaults to changelog English: passive and vague.
 The constraints force it into the voice of a sharp, warm friend who actually looked at the code.

 Step 4: Render in plain English